The Minimal Flavor Structure from Decomposition of the Fermion Mass Matrix

 Generally, more than two Higgs scalars are needed for CPV in flavor mixing.
 By appropriate assignment of VEVs of scalars and Yukawa couplings, it is possible to obtain close-to-flat vacuum.
-More generally, in multiscalar-inspired scenarios, couplings between scalars and fermions can result in special flavor structures after scalar gain of corresponding VEVs, which is the case in so-called flavon models \cite{Bazzocchi2004PRD,BazzocchiPRD2004,PascoliJHEP2016}. \item[3.]
-There is another possible mechanism to provide the flavor structure.
-When considering flavor interaction dependence on energy scale, the small broken flavor effects may result from the flat Higgs vacuum and/or Yukawa couplings by a renormalization effect \cite{ZXingPRD2001}.
-If the mechanism is confirmed in future work, the flavor puzzle will be self-determined in the SM. \end{itemize} These possible scenarios provide a wide range of new physics.
-Regardless of the scenario, a (quasi-)family universal Yukawa coupling is always hinted as a favorable result.
+More generally, in multiscalar-inspired scenarios, couplings between scalars and fermions can result in special flavor structures after scalar gain of corresponding VEVs, which is the case in so-called flavon models \cite{Bazzocchi2004PRD,BazzocchiPRD2004,PascoliJHEP2016}.
+For example, let us consider a flavon model with three flavons $\phi_{i}$ ($i=1,2,3$) and an assisted flavon $\phi_0$ as SM gauge group singlets and flavor triplets.
+In the flavor space, flavons obtain their VEVs as